Nodefusion/NodefusionPortal.UserManual/docs/Organizations/Cases/index.md

 ## Case List

-The page shows a table of active cases.
+Here you’ll find a clear overview of your organization’s active cases, limited to those created in the last 6 months.
 The table has several columns: Case Name, Case Number, Contact, Created On, Subject, Priority, Support Level and Status.

 Above the table there are two buttons, Create new case and TeamViewer.